node-xyz/node-xyz.github.io/_pages/getting.started.md

 #### Note on valid Paths and wildcards

-Currently, XYZ path parser only supports charachters and wildcards in paths.
+Currently, XYZ path parser only supports characters and wildcards in paths.
 That is to say, when creating a new service, the valid regex is:

 ```
 /^(\/([a-zA-Z]|[1-9]|\*)+)*$/